nicknist/soccer-database/README.md

 # Soccer Database

+## Project Overview

+- This project was to build our first backend and deploy it to heroku
+- Tech Stack: Node.js, Express, Knex, PostgreSQL, and JavaScript
+- The requirements were to create two tables that had at least a one-to-many relationship.
+This project has Soccer Teams and Soccer Matches, which is a many-to-many relationship.
+In order to accomplish this, I created a join table to make that relationship happen.

 ## Endpoints Documentation

 | Purpose            | URL                 | Verb   | Request Body | Sample Response (Happy Path) |